Fashion

 Is Fashion a Form of Art?

-Errika Gerakiti 11 March 2020 min Read
+Errika Gerakiti 20 August 2024 min Read

 Fashion and art are two passionate lovers.
 Their beautiful affair has been commemorated many times in museums, exhibitions, and on the runways.
 Everyone knows about the annual Met Gala where this relationship is celebrated to its most extreme.
 However, the voices that blame fashion for being superficial are many, as if fashion has nothing truly creative behind it.
 Yet the cases of artists who celebrate art in their creations tend to prove otherwise.
 So, is fashion a form of art?

 What is art?
 Many specialists have tried to answer this question and provide terms for it.
 Besides some basic qualifications, it is safe to say that there is no definite answer because it has to do with aesthetics.
 Every person has a different sense of aesthetics and understands art in various ways.
 This is the case with fashion too.
 Some believe it is a superficial multi-billion dollar industry that aims to make people, mostly women, insecure about themselves.
-Meanwhile there are others who see the effort and the creativity behind a design, which aim to make one feel good or to pay tribute to something or someone great.
+Meanwhile. there are others who see the effort and the creativity behind a design, that aim to make one feel good or to pay tribute to something or someone great.
 This proves that fashion doesn’t lack depth, it is just not for everyone, and that’s OK.

 When fashion designers are doing research for their next collection they seek inspiration from everything around them.
-They are interested in shapes and forms, they are enthralled by colors, and are curious about social, historical, or cultural issues.
+They are interested in shapes and forms, they are enthralled by colors and are curious about social, historical, or cultural issues.
 So, they visit museums and art galleries, artists’ studios and archives, they go through photographs and read books on their subject of interest.
 As in architecture, cinema, installations, and visual arts, creativity has numerous influences.
 Therefore it would be unfair to accuse designers (and fashion in general) of shallowness, as their work originates from an intellectual process.

 Designers Celebrating Art